KameshLeVI/Advanced-C-Lab-Manual/module 12.md

 Thus, the program to pop an element from the given stack using liked list is verified successfully.

-# EXP NO:12C PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
+# EXP NO: 6C PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
 # Aim:
 To write a C program to display queue elements using linked list.
 Algorithm: